Personalize a digital experience with audiences

 -

-Select Create New Block and choose your block type (for example, a Teaser Block).
-Create the default block first, which will display to all audiences.
+Select Create New Block and choose a block type, such as a teaser block.
+Create the default block first; it displays to all audiences.

 - Name – Banner – Default.